Michael McNulty: Positions

+Controversies

 McNulty presided over a vote to recommit an agricultural appropriations bill on the night of August 2, 2007 that would have prevented illegal immigrants from receiving food stamps.
-McNulty claimed the vote tied 214-214 with members changing their votes after time had expired, although he gaveled down a vote and tallied it 212-216 against the motion, while Republicans argued the House screen tally vote was 215-213 in favor to recommit.
+McNulty claimed the vote tied 214–214 with members changing their votes after time had expired, although he gaveled down a vote and tallied it 212–216 against the motion, while Republicans argued the House screen tally vote was 215–213 in favor to recommit.
 Republicans chanted "Shame" and later walked out of the House in protest.
 McNulty and House Majority Leader Steny Hoyer apologized on the floor the next morning for prematurely gaveling down the vote.
 In May 2008, a bipartisan investigation panel including Bill Delahunt and Mike Pence began working to determine whether the vote had been tallied correctly and what action should be taken, if any.
 A year later, the panel found that the Democrats did indeed improperly tally the vote.